microsoft/Windows-AppConsult-PWALab/Manual/README.md

     }
     ```

-    The **endpoint** is the unique URL that has been assigned by the notification service to our device / browser.
-The two properties under **keys**, instead, are required to authenticate the message we're going to send to the notification service.
+    The **endpoint** is the unique URL that has been assigned to our device / browser by the notification service.
+On the other hand, the two properties under **keys**, are required to authenticate the message we're going to send to the notification service.

 - **PushChannel** is a simplifed version of the Subscription entity, which contains only the relevant information to send a notification to a specific browser / device.
 It's the entity we're going to store in the database.

-Now that we have verified that we have all the endpoints we need, we can implement in the Contoso Dashboard application the code required to register a new subscription.
+Now that we have verified that we have all the endpoints we need, we can implement the code required to register a new subscription in the Contoso Dashboard application.

 1. Open the Contoso Dashboard website in Visual Studio Code.
 2. Look, in the Explorer panel, for the file **sb-pwa.js** file in the **js** folder.